mhall119/edgex-device-rpi/README.md

  - Raspbian Stretch 32bit

 ## Dependencies:
-The Device RaspberryPi service is developed using libmraa - a low level library that communicates with the Raspberry PI board.
-The repository can be found on git at [libmraa](https://github.com/intel-iot-devkit/mraa).
+1

-You will need some build tools to compile and run the Device RaspberryPi service.
+You will also need some build tools to compile and run the Device RaspberryPi service.
 On Rasbian or Ubuntu, these can be installed with:
 ```
 sudo apt install git cmake curl g++ libcurl4-openssl-dev libmicrohttpd-dev libyaml-dev